MARS: Mask Attention Refinement with Sequential Quadtree Nodes for Car Damage Instance Segmentation: Introduction

-Our proposed method is inspired by \cite{ke2022mask}, decomposes and represents the image regions as a quadtree.
-The main concept of this research is to overcome false-positive detections and imperfectly localized bounding boxes that do not cover the entire object, which is a limitation of detection-based methodsdf.
-The proposed method takes into account the entire image while making predictions and aims to address occlusions between different objects.
-The segmentation maps produced by the proposed method, as shown in Figure \ref{proposed}, do not require post-processing.
-We start our end-to-end trained network with a semantic segmentation module, which generates a variable number of instances for each input image.
+Our approach builds on the work of \cite{ke2022mask}, where image regions are represented using a hierarchical quadtree structure.
+This representation addresses the limitations of detection-based methods by considering the entire image context and handling occlusions effectively.
+The segmentation maps produced by MARS do not require post-processing, and our end-to-end trained network starts with a semantic segmentation module that generates instance masks directly.

-The main contributions of this work are two-fold: \begin{itemize} \item We introduce MARS, a new framework for modeling instance masks that enables our method to generate more precise segmentations.
-MARS is designed to be straightforward and efficient. \item We propose the use of self-attention with sequential quadtree nodes in our framework.
-We modify the relative positional encoding to encode information about spatial distances and relationships between sequential quadtree and quadtree transformer module, which helps capture critical local dependencies and correlations. \end{itemize}
+The primary contributions of this work are: \begin{itemize} \item We introduce MARS, a framework designed to improve instance mask modeling and segmentation accuracy.
+MARS integrates self-attention mechanisms and sequential quadtree nodes to enhance feature representation and segmentation precision. \item We propose modifications to the relative positional encoding used in self-attention mechanisms, allowing for better encoding of spatial distances and relationships between sequential quadtree nodes.
+This modification captures crucial local dependencies and improves mask accuracy. \end{itemize}

-Our method, MARS, was extensively evaluated on the Thai car-damage corpus benchmark using both quantitative and qualitative analysis.
-Our results demonstrate that MARS is highly effective in producing accurate segmentations of Thai car-damage imagery, surpassing state-of-the-art methods in high APs family thresholds on the dataset.
-In addition, our proposed method improves the semantic segmentation task while being trained for the instance segmentation task.
-Qualitatively, MARS generates sharp object boundaries as shown in Figure \ref{result} and Figure \ref{result_all}.
-Despite the standard intersection-over-union based metrics being biased towards object-interior pixels and being insensitive to boundary improvements, we observed quantitative improvements with MARS.
-Our method achieved a significant improvement over the strong Mask R-CNN model.
-Qualitatively, MARS efficiently computes sharp boundaries between objects, as illustrated in Figure \ref{result}.
+Extensive evaluation of MARS on the Thai car-damage dataset demonstrates its superior performance compared to existing methods.
+MARS achieves significant improvements in segmentation accuracy, particularly in high-frequency image regions, and generates sharp object boundaries.
+These improvements are evident both qualitatively and quantitatively, as MARS surpasses the robust Mask R-CNN model in performance metrics.